 This upper level course will provide theories and techniques focusing on injuries to the upper extremities.
 The student is instructed in theory and skills related to prevention, recognition, evaluation, treatment, and referral of upper extremity athletic injuries and illnesses.
-Cognitive, psychomotor, and affective domains of skill acquisition are covered.
-Skill mastery is obtained through practice, evaluation-feedback, and testing.
+Cognitive, psychomotor, and affective domains of skill acquisition and clinical proficiencies are covered.
+Skill mastery is obtained through practice, evaluationfeedback, and testing.
 Prerequisite: Minimum grade of C in BIO 233, ATR 301.